osoc24/loama/controller/README.md

 > top-level is the public API

 - setPodUrl / unsetPodUrl
+- getOrCreateIndex
+- getItem
 - addPermission / removePermission // TODO this should later be update index: resource / type / permissions / extensible properties (eg the webid)
-  - getOrCreateIndex(session, podUrl)
 - createPermissions / editPermissions

-  - getItem
+// pod
 - getContainerResources(session, containerUrl)[]: ResourcePermissions // TODO this currently only takes remote into account, not the index.json
       - [ ] resourcePermissions[] // TODO, right now it's {[webid: string]: Permissions[]}
         - subject